-Criteria Proposed Weighting Working with the Auditor-General and the Audit Office: 20 Understanding of the Auditor-General's role Proposed approach to working with the Auditor-General and Audit Office Ability to contribute to the Audit Office's vision of 'Our insights inform and challenge government to improve outcomes for citizens' Extent of public sector audit experience and/or experience in performing audits of similar size and complexity Audit firm quality practices and audit methodology.
-Auditee knowledge and risk assessment 10 Understanding of the auditee, their environment and key areas of business risk.
-Engagement risk assessment 15 Identification of key areas of audit risk, the relationship (if any) to business risks, and how these will be addressed and reported to the Audit Office Team resourcing 10 Total hours allocated to the audits and the mix of hours between different staff levels, and the opportunity to create employment opportunities for Aboriginal people 1 .
-Innovation 10 Proposed application of innovative audit practices, including data analytics.
-Sub-Total 65 Price 35 Total 100
+Criteria Proposed Weighting Working with the Auditor-General and the Audit Office: Understanding of the Auditor-General's role 20 Proposed approach to working with the Auditor-General and Audit Office Ability to contribute to the Audit Office's vision of 'Our insights inform and challenge government to improve outcomes for citizens Extent of experience auditing large superannuation funds Audit firm quality practices and audit methodology.
+Auditee knowledge and industry risk assessment Understanding of the auditee, their environment and key areas of business risk.
+10 Engagement risk assessment Identification of key areas of audit risk, the relationship (if any) to business risks and how these will be addressed.
+20 Team resourcing Total hours allocated to the audits and the mix of hours between different staff levels, and the opportunity to create employment opportunities for Aboriginal people 1 .
+10 Specialists and quality review The availability and proposed use of specialists and quality review partners as part of the audit team.
+10 Innovation Proposed application of innovative audit practices, including data analytics.
+10 Sub-Total 80 Price 20 Total 100